 -Being blonde is an investment.
-When taking someone blonde a typical sitting can range from 2.5-4 hours or longer!
-There are many more materials being used (foils, bond repair products, ect) and it is a double-process colour.
-Thus, it has to be charged accordingly (the best way to address concerns or get an estimate on cost is to book a consultation with your stylist ahead of time, that way you can go into your appointment confident and relaxed).
+When taking someone blonde, a typical sitting can range from 2.5-4 hours or longer!
+There are many more materials being used (foils, bond repair products, etc.) and it is a double-process colour.
+Thus, it has to be charged accordingly.
+The best way to address concerns or get an estimate on cost is to book a consultation with your stylist ahead of time, that way you can go into your appointment confident and relaxed.

 -Salon products are essential.
 Because when going blonde, even in the healthiest of ways, it is normal for your hair to need some TLC.
 Say hello to your new best friends- Olaplex, purple shampoo, and your hair mask of choice.

 -Mini maintenance salon appointments go a long way.
 This one is for my balayage babes!
 Even though your hair might look fine to grow out for months on months because of that beautiful natural blend; try a tone and treatment (or trim) between the big appointments.
 This goes a long way in keeping your hair looking and feeling it’s absolute best.

 There we have it!
 I hope this blog answered some of your blonding questions; and in the great words of Elle Woods from Legally Blonde, “Always trust in yourself” (and your stylist-she may have forgotten that part).
 But seriously, can’t wait to be in the salon again doing all the transformations and making those hair dreams come true!

 Hey everyone!
 Ailesh from Salon Society in Regina, SK here to talk about proper hand and nail care in our current crazy COVID world.